uv-cpp/s3client/doc/docs/custom_request.markdown

     or use a library like pugixml (XPath compliant, value semantics, supports range based loops)
-    - in addition to high-level parsing functions, tinyXML2 is included in the source tree, used internally, and can be used as well by client code
+    - in addition to high-level parsing functions, tinyXML2 is included in the source tree, used internally but can be used as well by client code

 ## Example: Bucket tagging